Concrete Scanning

 Can Ground Penetrating Radar Scan Concrete Slab-On-Grade?

 Ground penetrating radar uses a completely different technology.
 It doesn't require access to the entire concrete slab.
-GPR is suited to slab-on-grade applications.
+GPR is suited to slab-on-grade applications

 Can Ground Penetrating Radar Differentiate Between Rebar, Post Tension Cables, Electrical Conduits, And Other Embedded Materials?